lucasDS-0/PunsExpender/README.md

 # PunsExpender
-A simple CLI app that gives bad puns.
+A simple CLI app that gives really bad puns.